engagingnewsproject/enp-platform/Readme.md

     define('WP_DEBUG', false);
     define('WP_DEBUG_DISPLAY', false);
     ```

+If you included the database in your PULL TO LOCAL then you can skip steps 6 and 7
-14. Download database from WP Engine
+6. (Optional) Download database from WP Engine
     *   In WP Engine Portal visit cmengage from [Sites tab](https://my.wpengine.com/sites)
     *   phpMyAdmin tab
     *   In phpMyAdmin click wp_cmengage tab